Symphony No. 2 (Dohnányi): II. Adagio pastorale, molto con sentimento

-3. Scherzo - Burla: Allegro
+III.
+Scherzo – Burla: Allegro

 The scherzo, perhaps the symphony's most modern movement, does not remind the listener of the work's first half.
 Only five minutes, it is intended to be grotesque and possibly unsettling.
 It begins turbulently with a rapid, discordant succession of chords, a progression which would constitute the basis of the movement, above a menacing string undertone.
 Amid this a shrill flute introduces the barely distinguishable second theme of the movement.
 Afterward the strings commence a momentary moment of fluidity before they are interrupted by a wailing trombone which gives the impression of a Russian circus.
 A march rhythm accompanies this action, trumpets buzzing almost disconcertedly.

 The flutes return with the second theme, before the trombones recapitulate the opening material, creating an almost competitive environment in which various sections of the orchestra struggle for supremacy.
 In a brief return to lyricism, the strings play a shiny passage with some playful woodwinds beneath.
 Unpredictably this is extinguished by a squawking trill of the brass, immediately refocusing the movement to the rapid material from the introduction, the chords returning as strong accents.
-After about thirty seconds of assorted events, the distinctive swoon of the trombones heard once before returns with more violent intensity, overshadowing the rest of the instruments, and drives the movement to a humorous and ungraceful conclusion.
+After about 30 seconds of assorted events, the distinctive swoon of the trombones heard once before returns with more violent intensity, overshadowing the rest of the instruments, and drives the movement to a humorous and ungraceful conclusion.
 In a full tutti, the scherzo's end is abrupt, led to with a brief buildup and accomplished with a final, unrelenting chord.